 Per the IRS Instructions for Form 8582, page 4:

-The special $25,000 allowance for the CRD from rental real estate activities is not subject to the active participation rules or modified adjusted gross income limits discussed earlier.
-The $25,000 allowance must first be applied to losses from rental real estate activities with active participation, figured without regard to the CRD (see Part II).
+Commercial revitalization deduction (CRD).
+The special $25,000 allowance for the CRD from rental real estate activities isn’t subject to the active participation rules or modified adjusted gross income limits just discussed.
+The $25,000 allowance must first be applied to losses from rental real estate activities with active participation, figured without regard to the CRD (see Part II, later).
 Any remaining portion of the $25,000 allowance is available for the CRD from rental real estate activities (see Part III, later).
 See the instructions for Worksheet 2.